-If you are planning to pursue your college studies or are already a college student, you are perhaps more or less familiar with the GPA (Grade Point Average) system.
+If you are planning to pursue your college studies or are already a new college student, you are perhaps more or less familiar with the GPA (Grade Point Average) system.
 U.S. colleges employ the GPA to keep track of students’ academic performance and achievements.
 This system is often highly competitive and you may find yourself worrying over maintaining the ‘perfect’ GPA or whether your GPA is good enough.
 Further, you can read up on a more detailed explanation on what exactly is a GPA, what a good college GPA looks like, and what the national average is, moving then to answers on whether a GPA is as important as it seems and tips to help you improve the overall college performance.

 What Is a GPA and How Is It Calculated?